sevenval/flat-docs/reference/OpenAPI/routing.md

 …
 ```

 The error flow can be used to [produce error messages with a custom format or status](/cookbook/error-flow.md).
 Note that the output generated after the error flow has run will not be validated.
-Additionally, after errors encountered while the error flow is processed will not re-start the error flow.
+Additionally, errors encountered while the error flow is processed will not re-start the error flow.

-## Default Flow
+### Default Flow

 Requests to resources outside the `basePath` are handled by the default flow defined
 in `conf/flow.xml`.
 This allows for [serving HTML, images, JavaScript](/cookbook/file-serving.md) and the like.